ninishu/location-tracker-example/README.md

 The merchant can then add authorized areas to the state with the `addArea` action.
 When farmers send coffee beans via the `sendBeans` action, the agent will verify the zero-knowledge proof and automatically reject coffee beans from unauthorized locations.

+**Note**: for the purpose of this demo, we restricted the ZKP circuit to a number of three authorized areas.
+That means each map should ideally use the `addArea` action three times otherwise you might see some issues with the proofs.
+This is of course something we'll change in the future as we productize the system.

 ### Farmer actions

 The farmers will use the `sendBeans` action to send coffee beans with a zero-knowledge proof of location.